kpzoo/EpiFilter/README.md

 Method is exact (and optimal given a grid over R) and deterministic (produces the same answer on the same data).

 For full details see:
-Parag KV (2020) “Improved estimation of time-varying reproduction numbers at low case incidence and between epidemic waves” medRxiv 2020.09.14.20194589.
+Parag KV (2020) “Improved estimation of time-varying reproduction numbers at low case incidence and between epidemic waves” PLoS Comput Biol 2021; 17(9): e1009347. https://doi.org/10.1371/journal.pcbi.1009347.

 Here we provide Matlab and R code to implement the main methods described in the text.